Massamba505/CODSOFT/README.md

    - The Blogging Platform is a full-stack web application designed to allow users to create, publish, and interact with blog posts.
 The project is divided into several key tasks, which include both frontend and backend development.

 **Task 2:** Project Management Tool
-    - Inprogress
+   - The Project Management Tool is a web-based application that allows users to create and manage projects.
+Users can assign tasks, set deadlines, and track progress within their projects.
+This tool is built using the MERN stack (MongoDB, Express, React, Node.js), focusing on providing a simple and efficient way to manage tasks and projects.

 ## Acknowledgments
 I would like to thank CodSoft for this incredible opportunity to learn and grow as a web developer.